gjcooper/VAULT/01_articles/fisher2017attentional.md

 %% begin annotations %%
 ##### Imported on 2023-07-10 3:07 pm
 >[!quote|#ffd400]
->Despite focusing on a simplified version of multi-attribute choice, which this paper refers to as binaryattribute choice, [(p.
+>Despite focusing on a simplified version of multi-attribute choice, which this paper refers to as binary attribute choice, [(p.
 35)](zotero://open-pdf/library/items/3ED9LIJA?page=35&annotation=7Q4DJWGS)

 ---
 >[!quote|#ffd400]